razvanaldea89/debug-this/readme.txt

 **Can we request new debug modes?**

 Certainly!
-Please visit the plugin's main website and use the contact form there.
+Contact me [here](https://www.wpmission.com/contact).
 I reserve the right to deny any requests that are too localized for the greater good.
 If that is the case, I will help guide you how to build your own debug mode.